MortaV/RepData_PeerAssessment1/PA1_template.md

 data <- read.csv("activity.csv")
 ```

-To unserstand, what is needed to be done to preprocess the data, we should check
+To unserstand, what needs to be done to preprocess the data, we should check
-how the data looks like and to get summary statistics:
+how the data looks like and get summary statistics:

 ```r